 - any offense which did not involve penetration or oral copulation, the victim of which was your child, stepchild, grandchild, or sibling and you have successfully completed...or are successfully completing...probation for the offense ("probation" implies that you were not sentenced to the California State Prison...and additional requirement for this exclusion under this section),

-you may be entitled to have your information removed from the Megan's Law website.15 In order to initiate this process of removal, you must submit a Megan's Law exclusion form to the California Department of Justice.
+you may be entitled to California sex offender registry removal.15 In order to initiate this process of removal, you must submit a Megan's Law exclusion form to the California Department of Justice.

 It should be noted that even if you meet the above criteria, a finding that you are a "sexually violent predator" will exclude you from eligibility.16

 Approval typically takes about 30 days from the time you submit the application for exclusion until you receive a confirmation or denial letter from the DOJ.

 Not necessarily.
 As long as you aren't subsequently convicted of violating your probation with another sex offense, your information will remain excluded from the Internet.
 However, if you do pick up another sex offense, your exclusion...or application for exclusion...will terminate and your information will then reappear on Megan's Law website.

 It is important to understand that the only criminal offenses that will terminate your exclusion are sex offenses.
 If you commit a sex offense that is not one of the crimes that allows you to apply for exclusion...or commit an offense in connection with one of those listed offenses...you will not be able to reapply.
 If, however, you are convicted of one of those crimes and meet the exclusion criteria, you can reapply to have your information removed from the website.

 Yes.
 If you qualify for and receive either (1) a certificate of rehabilitation, or (2) a California Governor's pardon...and are therefore relieved from the duty to register as a sex offender pursuant to Penal Code 290, your information will be removed from the Megan's Law site.